Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • ½ teaspoon of salt

-Substitutions And Additions
+Pigs in a Blanket Recipe: Substitutions And Additions

-CRESCENT ROLLS: While there are other brands of crescent rolls out there, I have found that none work quite as well for this homemade pigs in a blanket recipe as the Pillsbury brand does!
+Crescent Rolls: While there are other brands of crescent rolls out there, I have found that none work quite as well for this homemade pigs in a blanket recipe as the Pillsbury brand does!

 How To Make This Pigs In A Blanket Recipe

 All you need to do to make this easy appetizer is wrap each cocktail wiener in a piece of crescent roll dough.
-Top the bundles with a buttery garlic mixture and bake until golden brown.

 You could get all the wieners wrapped in the crescent dough and onto the baking sheet ahead of time.
-Cover in plastic wrap and store in the fridge for up to 24 hours.
-Brush with the garlic butter and bake when you are ready to serve them.

-STEP ONE: Preheat the oven to 375°F.
+STEP ONE: Preheat the oven to 375°F. You can line your baking pan with parchment paper for easier clean up.

 PRO TIP: